08 Feb Menopause, and on the other side

-It is a natural event which happens to every woman.
-It occurs when your ovaries stop working and you stop producing the usual amount of two important female sex hormones, oestrogen and progesterone.
+This is a natural event which happens to every woman.
+Menopause occurs when your ovaries stop working and you stop producing the usual amount of two important female sex hormones, oestrogen and progesterone.
 It is this change in hormone levels that cause the symptoms of menopause.

-Many women find that their periods become lighter during menopause, although some may experience heavy bleeding.
-They may also experience an erratic pattern, which may last two to five years before periods stop completely.
+Many women find that their periods become lighter during menopause.
+Although some may experience heavy bleeding.
+They may also experience an erratic pattern.
+This pattern may last two to five years before periods stop completely.

 When a woman hasn’t had a period for 12 months, she is considered to have been through menopause.

 Pregnancy is still possible during menopause.
 So if you are going through menopause and don’t want to become pregnant, keep using contraception.
 Even after your last period, one year should be enough if you’re over 50, but two years is recommended if you’re under 50.

 Menopause that happens earlier than the ‘expected’ age of around 50 years is called premature or early menopause.

 Some medical conditions, such as autoimmune disease and genetic conditions, can cause the menopause to happen much earlier.
 Sometimes when a woman is in her ‘20s or in extreme cases, childhood.
 This is a case known as ‘premature ovarian failure’ (POF).

 Most women have some symptoms during menopause.
 Some women will have only a few mild symptoms, but for, others it is a distressing and difficult time.